The Hill has Something to Say – for Soprano & Piano (Score)

 The music score for Craig Harris’ composition The Hill has Something to Say, version for Soprano & Piano, based on a poem by the poet Rita Dove.

 The Hill Has Something to Say

-“The Hill has Something to Say” was written for Soprano, Piano and Amphora.
-The Amphora instrument is comprised of a group of soundscape tracks that are triggered by computer or sampler, either on stage by performers or offstage by a soundscape operator.
+“The Hill has Something to Say” was originally written for Soprano, Piano and Amphora.
+The Amphora instrument is comprised of a group of soundscape tracks based on blown bottle tones, that are triggered by computer or sampler, either on stage by performers or offstage by a soundscape operator.
 The Amphora could also be performed live by a digital keyboard utilizing an appropriate sound setting, or even by an additional piano.
-In the case of performance by an additional piano, though, some of the dynamic markings would not be relevant.
-This composition can also be performed by Soprano and Piano, without the Amphora.
-This is the score for the Soprano and Piano version.

 |The Hill has Something to Say - Soprano & Piano Version|